haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks_advanced.md

 ### Net Contact forces

-Net contact forces are nearly the same as the pair-wise contact forces in terms of SAPIEN API but ManiSkill provides a convenient way to fetch this data for Actors and Articulations as so
+Net contact forces are nearly the same as the pair-wise contact forces in terms of SAPIEN API but ManiSkill provides a convenient way to fetch this data for Actors and Articulations that works on CPU and GPU as so

 ```python
 actor.get_net_contact_forces() # shape (N, 3)